UK wants to send 'colossal' warships to test Beijing's claims in S. China Sea

 Cameron's successor Theresa May has also brought the UK closer to the US, visiting Donald Trump in Washington and seeking to improve economic ties with the US to make up for lost European trade.

-Speaking Thursday evening, Johnson emphasized the deployment of the UK's carriers -- the 280 meter and 65,000 tonne HMS Queen Elizabeth and HMS Prince of Wales -- was "not because we have enemies in the region ... but because we believe in upholding the rule of law."
+Speaking Thursday evening, Johnson emphasized the deployment of the UK's carriers -- the 280 meter and 65,000 tonne HMS Queen Elizabeth and HMS Prince of Wales, neither of which is yet fully commissioned -- was "not because we have enemies in the region ... but because we believe in upholding the rule of law."

 The vessels have cost British taxpayers upwards of $8.1 billion and been subject to criticism for taking up a large chunk of the UK's defense budget.
 The carriers are designed to support F-35 fighter jets, which the UK will not have until 2020, according to the National Audit Office.

 Johnson did not give a timeline as to when any South China Sea deployment by the carriers is likely to start.
+His comments come after the Royal Navy shadowed a Chinese flotilla through the English Channel on its way to exercises with the Russian fleet in the Baltic Sea.